 When you're making payments on your home every month, you probably want to have something to show for it.
 You may be disheartened to discover that the mortgage isn't actually on your credit report at all.
-Plus, if this is the case, your payment history isn't even helping improve your credit score.
+If this is the case, it means your payment history isn't helping improve your credit score.
 There are several explanations for why this may be happening, and while you can fix it some cases, you'll just have to live with it in others.

 Delay in Reporting

 You shouldn't expect a brand-new mortgage to show up on your credit report right away.
 In general, a delay of 30 to 60 days between when you sign the paperwork on your mortgage and when it appears on your credit report is normal.
 If you get your mortgage during a busy time of year, like the summer, it may take a little longer due to processing delays.
 The same is true when you refinance a mortgage, so you may actually have a short time when your credit report shows that your old mortgage was paid off but does not yet have any data about your new, refinanced loan.

 Your mortgage is not likely to ever appear on your credit report if you opted for owner financing or another type of nontraditional financing.
 This is because the credit bureaus have very strict requirements that lenders must follow when reporting payments.
 The financial cost of following these requirements is often not worth it for owners who only finance a few homes.
 Owner financing includes purchases directly from the owner, many types of rent-to-own agreements, and similar situations that do not use a traditional lender.